Skip to main content

 The project and environment are now in a state where the project can be build and deployed to the environment.

-Since we are using Duckdb in this example, which is an in-memory database we do not need to setup one.
+Since we are using Duckdb in this example, which is an in-memory database we do not need to set up one.

 4.1 Build the project

 The first step is to validate and package your project code in a docker image and upload it.
-Open a terminal in the IDE and run the following command from the the project folder.
+Open a terminal in the IDE and run the following command from the project folder.

 conveyor build